© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Arten Gill viaduct is a scheduled monument protected by Historic England under reference 1007242.
 View the official record →

-Arten Gill viaduct is a stone railway viaduct located in Yorkshire, constructed during the nineteenth century as part of the Settle-Carlisle Railway line.
+Arten Gill viaduct is a stone railway bridge constructed in the mid-nineteenth century to carry the Settle-Carlisle Railway across Arten Gill in North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007242.

 Arten Gill viaduct is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007242.